cmferguson1/github_tutorial/README.md

 # github_tutorial
-Repo for the 2022 MolSSI QM Tools Workshop at the MERCURY Conference
+Set up for the 2022 MolSSI QM Tools Workshop at the MERCURY Conference